U.S Consumer Product Safety Commission

 - CCPSA (CANADA CONSUMER PRODUCT SAFETY ACT) SOR/2011-17

-Gann Memorials plush toys are manufactured in China, Indonesia, and the USA.
+Gann Memorials plush toys are manufactured in China and/or the USA.
 In order to ensure ethical overseas manufacturing, whenever possible we utilize ICTI (International Council of Toy Industries) CARE certified factories.

 The main goal of the ICTI CARE Process is to provide a fair, thorough and consistent monitoring program for the factories.
 The factories in turn are required to pay application fees as well as annual fees to be members of the ICTI CARE Process.
 These fees are used to cover administrative costs, to fund oversight activity, and to develop and maintain the website used to provide information to factories, auditors, consumers and any other interested parties.
 The factories are also required to abide by the spirit of the ICTI CARE Process.
 The CARE (Caring, Awareness, Responsible, Ethical) Process is the International Council of Toy Industries’ (ICTI) program to promote ethical manufacturing, in the form of fair labor treatment, as well as employee health and safety, in the toy industry supply chain, worldwide.
 Its initial focus is in China, where 80% of the world’s toy volume is manufactured.
 Its intent is to provide a single, fair, thorough and consistent program to monitor toy factories’ compliance with ICTI’s Code of Business Practices (the “Code”).